macloo/html_css_templates/README.md

 ## universal selector

 The web design community expresses various opinions about use of the universal selector (\*) in CSS.
 It should not be overused.
+I use it for `box-sizing` in most of my CSS stylesheets.

 Resource: [Universal selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/Universal_selectors) (MDN)